On crystal ground state in the Schr\"odinger-Poisson model

 \section{1D lattice}

 The case of a~one dimensional lattice $\Ga_1$ is very similar to the 2D case, though some of our constructions and arguments require suitable modifications.
-For $d=1$ we can assume $\Ga_1=\Z$ without loss of generality and construct a solution to system \eqref{LPS3}--\eqref{LPS3g} for the corresponding functions on the `slab' $T_1:=\R^3/\Ga_1=\T^1\times\R^2$ with coordinates $\x^1\5$mod$\5 1$, and $\x^2,\x^3\in\R$.
-Now we denote by $H^s$ the Sobolev space on $T_1$, and by $L^p$, the Lebesgue space of the functions on $T_1$.
+For $d=1$ we can assume $\Ga_1=\Z$ without loss of generality and construct a solution to system \eqref{LPS3}--\eqref{LPS3g} for the corresponding functions on the `slab' $T_1:=\R^3/\Ga_1=\T^1\times\R^2$ with coordinates $\x=(x_1,x_2,x_3)$, where $x_1\in \T^1$, and $(x_2,x_3\in\R^2$.
+Now we denote by $H^s$ the complex Sobolev space on $T_1$, and by $L^p$, the complex Lebesgue space of functions on $T_1$.

-The existence of the ground state follows by minimizing the potential energy (\re{HamsT}), where the integral is extended over $T_1$ instead of $T_3$.
+The existence of the ground state follows by minimizing the energy (\re{HamsT}), where the integral is extended over $T_1$ instead of $T_3$.
 The neutrality condition of type (\re{neu1}) holds for $\Ga_1$-periodic states with finite energy, as for $d=2$.